mayuri0192/Data-Science-Preparation-guide-and-plan/Machine learning algorithms/Interview q&a.md

 In bagging Ensembles the data is sampled randomly on tree level before applying the estimators.
 For example, when the data is sampled on columns - Its predecided on which columns to be sampled on.

 Where as in Random forests, the randomness is node level: that is when the columns are sampled on node level, the columns are selected randomly whe the nodes in the trees are formed.

+ChatGPT: Verify - the key difference between bagging with decision trees and Random Forests lies in the approach to reduce correlation and increase diversity.
+Random Forests enforce feature bagging, which makes the base decision trees less correlated and often results in a more powerful ensemble.
+Bagging, on the other hand, is a more general technique that doesn't specifically address the correlation between the base estimators, which can lead to good performance but may not be as effective as Random Forests in many cases.

 **Why does Random Forest Algorithm work efficiently:**